libAtoms/QUIP/Tools/quippy/doc/atomeye.rst

 ..
 HQ X
 ..
 HQ XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

-:mod:`quippy.atomeye` -- Interface to AtomEye viewer
+:mod:`atomeye` -- Interface to AtomEye viewer
 ====================================================

-.. module:: quippy.atomeye
+.. module:: atomeye
    :platform: Unix
    :synopsis: Interface to AtomEye viewer

 .. moduleauthor:: James Kermode <james.kermode@kcl.ac.uk>

-This module provides a high-level interface between quippy and the AtomEye extension module :mod:`quippy._atomeye`.
-Usually :class:`Atoms` or :class:`AtomsList` objects will be visualised by calling their :meth:`~quippy.Atoms.show` method, but if you want to customise the AtomEye view you'll have to interact with this module directly.
+This module provides a high-level interface between quippy and the AtomEye extension module :mod:`_atomeye`.
+Usually :class:`Atoms` or :class:`AtomsList` objects will be visualised by calling their :meth:`~quippy.atoms.Atoms.show` method, but if you want to customise the AtomEye view you'll have to interact with this module directly.

-Usually you'll have only one :class:`AtomEyeView` window open, which you can access with the :attr:`~quippy.atomeye.view` attribute.
+Usually you'll have only one :class:`AtomEyeView` window open, which you can access with the :attr:`atomeye.view` attribute.
 For example, to display a 2 x 2 x 2 supercell of bulk silicon, change the background colour to black, set the size and save an image you'd do the following::